lisa761/intro-to-git/README.txt

 git merge <branch_name>
 usually you want to merge things to master therefore the branch_name here is that of the new features branch whose features would be added to the master.

+delete a branch:
+git branch -d <branch_name>
+flag d is for delete